cell-observatory/cell_observatory_finetune/README.md

 ## Model Configurations with Hydra

 We use [Hydra](https://hydra.cc/) for managing experiment configurations.
-Hydra allows you to construct experiments by composing modular YAML snippets.
+Hydra allows you to construct experiments by composing modular YAML files.

 ### 1. Select Base Configurations